HymavathiBonamsetty/Campus-Placement-Prediction-Using-ML/README.md

 # Campus-Placement-Prediction-Using-ML
 The campus placement prediction system that utilizes machine learning (ML) algorithms, including linear regression, support vector machines (SVM), k-nearest neighbors (KNN), decision trees, random forests, and gradient boosting.
-The existing system incorporates features such as name, age, percentage, and work experience to predict the likelihood of a student getting placed.
-The proposed system enhances the prediction accuracy by incorporating additional features such as programming skills, communication skills, participation in hackathons etc.
-Through the implementation of these ML algorithms, the system analyzes the provided features and predicts the probability of campus placement for a student.
-Experimental results demonstrate the effectiveness of the proposed system, with significantly improved prediction accuracy compared to the existing system.
-The outcomes of this study highlight the potential of ML algorithms in predicting campus placements and provide valuable insights for educational institutions and students.

-### Methodology
-1.Data Collection and Integration
-2. Data Preprocessing
-3. Feature Selection and Engineering
-4. Machine Learning Models
-5. Model Training and Evaluation
-6. Real-time Prediction
-7. Prediction Visualization
-8. Scalability
-9. Integration with Existing Systems
-10. Robust Error Handling
+The objective of this project is to develop a machine learning model that can predict the likelihood of a student getting placed in a campus placement drive based on various factors such as their academic performance, work experience, and other personal attributes.

 ### Various Classification Algorithms:
 Classification algorithms are widely used in machine learning to categorize or predict the class or